Amazon DynamoDB Component

 | AWS Region | AWS provides services in multiple regions, like us-west-2 or eu-west-1. | us-east-1 |

-| Expression Attribute Values | Expression attribute values in Amazon DynamoDB are substitutes for the actual values that you want to compare—values that you might not know until runtime.
-An expression attribute value must begin with a colon (:) and be followed by one or more alphanumeric characters. | |
+| Expression Attribute Values | Expression attribute values are substitutes for actual values in expressions.
+Each key must begin with a colon (:) followed by alphanumeric characters.
+Learn more about expression attribute values. | :limit |

-| Expression Attribute Value Types | The DynamoDB data type for each query param.
-You must specify a type for each Expression Attribute Value you provided. | |
+| Expression Attribute Value Types | The DynamoDB data type for each expression attribute value.
+Must specify a type for each value provided in Expression Attribute Values. | |

-| Range / Sort Key Value | The value of the optional range key (sort key) to match.
-This is required if your table has a range key. | Acme Inc |
+| Range / Sort Key Value | The value of the optional range key (sort key) to match. <strong>Required</strong> if your table has a range key. | Acme Inc |

-| Table Name | Provide the name of the table you would like to interact with. | Customers |
+| Table Name | The name of the DynamoDB table to interact with. | Customers |

-| Hash / Primary Key Value | The value of the hash key (primary key) to match | cust_1234 |
+| Hash / Primary Key Value | The value of the hash key (primary key) to match. | cust_1234 |

 Delete Table